Physical Therapist Assistant

 Extra-Curricular Activities:

-• Participating in sports or fitness activities.
+• Participate in sports or fitness activities.

 Preparation after high school